3.

 Problem 1:

 Find the optimum shape of the camber line of the radial fan blade profile with backward curved blades.
 The given parameters are: r1=15,25 mm, r2=30 mm, β1=120°.
-The solution of the problem is shown in Appendix 1.
+The solution of this problem is shown in Appendix 1.

 Shape of camber line of profile with backward curved blades

-(a) cross-section of rotor and marking shape of relative velocity streamline; (b) quotation of logarithmic spiral; (c) relation between angles of relative velocity in potential flow through rotor with constant height of blades. ψ-relative velocity streamline. l [m] height of blades; V [m·s-1] absolute velocity; U [m·s-1] tangential velocity; W [m·s-1] relative velocity; β [°] angle of relative velocity; φ [°] angle of logarithmic spiral for its investigated point distant from the centre of spiral by r.
+(a) cross-section of rotor and marking shape of relative velocity streamline; (b) quotation of logarithmic spiral; (c) relation between angles of relative velocity in potential flow through rotor with constant height of blades. ψ-relative velocity streamline. l [m] height of blades; V [m·s-1] absolute velocity; U [m·s-1] tangential velocity; W [m·s-1] relative velocity; β [°] angle of relative velocity; φ [°] angle of logarithmic spiral for its investigated point distant from centre of spiral by r.

 §1 entry: r1; r2; β1 §3 calculation: φ2